 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a panda clutching a branch, with a bamboo forest in the background.
-The face value of 100 yuan is below the panda bear.
+The reverse depicts a lovely sitting panda holding a bamboo shoot, with a bamboo forest in the background.
+The face value of 100 yuan is to the leht of the panda bear.
 The weight “8 g” and the gold content marked “Au .999” are inscribed at the bottom.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.